 It’s hard to guess exactly what the Pixel Watch will look like.
 There have been no leaked images or schematics of the device just yet, so anything we list is almost pure conjecture.

-That said, we anticipate the Pixel Watch will be smaller than many other smartwatches on the market.
-Since it will likely use a smaller, yet to be released, processor, Google will likely be able to shave off a few millimeters of the overall case width.
+We do anticipate that the Pixel Watch will be smaller than many other smartwatches on the market.
+Since it will likely use a smaller, yet to be released processor, Google will likely be able to shave off a few millimeters of the overall case width.

 On the other hand, Google is reportedly looking to pack features into the watch.
 According to a report from WinFuture, the Pixel Watch will contain a heart rate monitor, Bluetooth support, and other premium features.